-Frequent writing or overwriting of data negatively affects the lifespan of an SD card.
+Due to the frequent writing or overwriting of data, the lifespan of an SD card is affected.

-Another advantage of a RAM disk is that access (write and read) is much faster than with the SD card.
+Another advantage of a RAM disk is that the access (write and read) is much faster than from the SD card.

-When equipping the Raspberry Pi 4 with RAM of 1 GB and upwards, it is not a problem to channel off 50 or 100 MB of this for a RAM disk.
+If the Raspberry Pi 4 is equipped with RAM from 1 GB upwards, it is not a problem to divert 50 or 100 MB of it for a RAM disk.

-To create a RAM disk, proceed as follows:
+To create a RAM disk, follow these steps:

 sudo mkdir /mnt/ramdisk

--Enter it in /etc/fstab, so that a RAM disk is automatically generated upon startup:
+• Enter in /etc/fstab so that a RAM disk is automatically generated at startup:

 sudo nano /etc/fstab